-Julian Saavedra, MA, is an assistant principal in a public school in Philadelphia.
-He has spent the last 15 years teaching in urban settings, focusing on social-emotional awareness, cultural and ethnic diversity, experiential learning, and educational empowerment.
+Julian Saavedra is an assistant principal in a public school in Philadelphia.
+He has spent 15 years teaching in urban settings, focusing on social-emotional awareness, cultural and ethnic diversity, experiential learning, and educational empowerment.

-As a founding member of a new high school in an economically disadvantaged area in West Philadelphia, Saavedra spearheaded innovative initiatives for developing novice teachers and meeting the needs of all students.
-As an assistant principal, he focuses on developing leadership and empowering students and families to gain access to the educational opportunities they deserve.
-He has also served on numerous committees focused on equity, social activism, learning and thinking differences, curriculum creation and review, and staff retention and recruitment.
-At Understood, he hosts the The Opportunity Gap podcast.
+As a founding member of a new high school in an economically disadvantaged area, he spearheaded initiatives for teacher development.
+As an assistant principal, he focuses on developing leadership and empowering students and families.
+He’s served on committees focused on equity, social activism, learning and thinking differences, curriculum creation and review, and staff retention and recruitment.
+At Understood, he hosts The Opportunity Gap podcast.

-Saavedra holds a BA in history and secondary education and an MA in TESOL from Fairfield University in Connecticut.
-He also holds an MEd in Educational Administration from Arcadia University.
+He has a BA in history and secondary education and an MA in TESOL from Fairfield University in Connecticut.
+He also has an MEd in educational administration from Arcadia University.

 Virtual learning was better for some kids.
 Here’s what teachers learned from them (Education Week, 2021)

 Q&A with The Opportunity Gap host, Julian Saavedra (Understood, 2022)